Rating the Credit of Asset-Backed Securities (ABS)

 There are 4 major areas that a credit rating agency looks at to determine the creditworthiness of the security:

-- the parties to the deal, which includes the sponsors and the management of the issuer;
+- the parties to the deal, including the sponsors and the management of the issuer;

 - legal review of the business and documentation;